philipphenkel/pxt-powerfunctions/README.md

 # pxt-powerfunctions - Power Functions IR Sender

-Control your LEGO® Power Functions motors using your micro:bit, an infrared LED and MakeCode.
+Control your LEGO® Power Functions motors using your micro:bit or Calliope-Mini, an infrared LED and MakeCode.
-This package turns your micro:bit into a remote control for your Power Functions devices.
+This package turns your device into a remote control for your Power Functions devices.

 ## Installation
 Open MakeCode and add this package via Add Package in the Advanced menu.
 You need to enter our project URL https://github.com/philipphenkel/pxt-powerfunctions, hit return and then select the power-functions package.